texfaq/texfaq.github.io/FAQ-type1T1.md

 ---

-Elsewhere, answers to these FAQs recommend that you use an ''8-bit'' font to permit
+Elsewhere, answers to these FAQs recommend that you use an "8-bit" font to permit
 [accentuation of inflected languages](FAQ-hyphenaccents), and also recommend the use of Type&nbsp;1 fonts to ensure that you get [good quality PDF](FAQ-fuzzy-type3).
-These recommendations used to be contradictory: one could not just ''switch'' from the free CM fonts to free Cork- (or similarly) encoded Type&nbsp;1 fonts.
+These recommendations used to be contradictory: one could not just "switch" from the free CM fonts to free Cork- (or similarly) encoded Type&nbsp;1 fonts.
 The first approach that started to alleviate these problems, was the development of virtual fonts that make a good approach to the Cork encoding (see below).
-Now, however, we have ''true'' Type&nbsp;1 fonts available: as always, we have an embarrassment of riches with three free alternatives, and one commercial and one shareware version.
+Now, however, we have "true" Type&nbsp;1 fonts available: as always, we have an embarrassment of riches with three free alternatives, and one commercial and one shareware version.